visol/ext-solrmultilangresults/README.md

 Installation
 ------------

-The extension was developped for pre-namespaced Solr 3.1 and runs on TYPO3 6.2.
+The extension was developed for pre-namespaced Solr 3.1 and runs on TYPO3 6.2.

 * Install extension
 * Add the Static TypoScript file and adapt the configuration if needed.